bitterjug/kashana/docs/elm-notes.rst

   necessary ??
 But I think we ought really to only be doing the Field.Msg.Saved update on the field from which the save Cmd originated.

+- [ ] Make a real POST request to the server when we update a field.

 - [ ] have a placeholder for new Results.